jpedrodias/MicroPython/README.md

 ![MicroPython](software/micropythonpowered-art.png)
 # MicroPython
-I build this tools to help me when using MicroPython (tested on Wemos D1 Mini - esp8266)
+I built these tools to help me use MicroPython in my classroom (This was tested on Wemos D1 Mini - ESP8266)

 <ul>
   <li>how to use WLAN Manager</li>